Adjusting Your Priorities

 So how do you adopt a new set of priorities without feeling like you’re doing something wrong?

 How to adjust your priorities

 Make a list of the fundamental priorities in each area of your life – the things that you absolutely have to get done to survive.
 You need a roof over your head, food in your belly, sleep and… nope, that’s pretty much it.

 Then make another list – the next layer of priorities.
 Keeping everyone safe, putting fuel in the car, earning a living, making it through the day with your sanity intact.

-Then another layer - early intervention therapy, finding a school, toilet training.
+Then another layer – speech therapy, finding a school, toilet training.
 And so on.

 On any given day you have a finite amount of resources to handle the things on your lists.
 Start at the top and work your way down until you run out of gas in your tank.
 On some days, you might not get past ‘food in your belly’, other days you might make it all the way down to replacing the windscreen washer fluid.

 Don’t worry about the things down the bottom